xarantolus/jsonextract/README.md

 * When extracting objects from JavaScript files, you can end up with many arrays that look like `[0]`, `[1]`, `["i"]`, which is a result of indices being used in the script.
 You have to filter these out yourself.

 ### Changelog
+* **v1.2.0**: [Fork](parsefork/) the [JS lexer](https://github.com/tdewolff/parse) and make it use the underlying streaming lexer that was already in that package.
+That's a bit faster and prevents many unnecessary resets.
+This also makes it possible to extract from *very* large files with a small memory footprint.
 * **v1.1.11**: No longer stop the lexer from reading too much, as that didn't work that good
 * **v1.1.10**: Stops the JS lexer from reading all data from input at once, prevents expensive resets
 * **v1.1.9**: JS Regex patterns are now returned as strings